 Chip ‘n Dale: Rescue Rangers – Not based on a movie but a TV show, Gadget’s Go-Coaster is a great first coaster for little ones (it’s only a minute long).
+The show is finding a new audience now that it is featured on Disney+!
 No need to have seen the show but fun to point out the “gadgets” and unique found items that compose this ride.

 Indiana Jones – Given the 46″ height requirement, Indiana Jones Adventure is for an older set of kids, just like the movie series (which is definitely too graphic for little ones).
 This is a fantastic ride, but no need to have seen the movie series to appreciate the ride.